-- "Storing Events in the Persistent Event Store" in the Oracle Complex Event Processing Developer's Guide for Eclipse - Chapter 17, "Managing the Persistent Event Store" - Event Type List: contains the Event Type List pane that displays the list of event types that are associated with a selected stage of the Oracle CEP application.
+- "Storing Events in the Persistent Event Store" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse - Chapter 17, "Managing the Persistent Event Store" - Event Type List: contains the Event Type List pane that displays the list of event types that are associated with a selected stage of the Oracle CEP application.
 Choose one or more events to playback. - Playback Filter Entry: specify a set of filters using the clock and time controls, to run a playback for an event type in event type repository.
 Only events that were recorded during the start and end times you specify here will be played back.